Carreau/phd-dissertation/parts/roleofactin.rst

     Association and dissociation rate of both ATP and ADP actin on pointed and barbed end as measured in :cite:`Pollard2003`.
-The difference of equilibrium constant between the barbed end (bottom) in the presence of ATP allow filament treadmilling.
+The difference of equilibrium constant between the barbed end (bottom) and pointed end (top) in the presence of ATP allow filament treadmilling.